nextcloud/desktop/doc/autoupdate.rst

 Windows
 ^^^^^^^

-The ownCloud client checks for updates and downloads them when available.
-You can view the update status under ``Settings -> General -> Updates`` in the ownCloud client.
+The Nextcloud client checks for updates and downloads them when available.
+You can view the update status under ``Settings -> General -> Updates`` in the Nextcloud client.

-If an update is available, and has been successfully downloaded, the ownCloud client starts a silent update prior to its next launch and then restarts itself.
+If an update is available, and has been successfully downloaded, the Nextcloud client starts a silent update prior to its next launch and then restarts itself.
 Should the silent update fail, the client offers a manual download.